 Part 3 in the “Journey to Intelligent ERP” series

-Ask any tech pundit, and you’ll doubtless hear without hesitation that the cloud should be your top IT priority.
+Ask any tech pundit, and you’ll likely hear without hesitation that the cloud should be your top IT priority.
 Wherever you may be with your deployment strategy right now, everyone’s pretty sure that we’ll soon be using the cloud to run all our IT.

 But where does that leave you and your ERP system today?
 Are you ready to take the leap into a fully cloud-based ERP deployment?
 Or is there a way that you can use cloud technology to accelerate your journey to intelligent ERP, even if you choose to deploy the solution on-premise?